ietf-wg-asdf/sdf-protocol-mapping/draft-ietf-asdf-sdf-protocol-mapping.md

   enables the inclusion of SDF models for the class of devices a device belongs to in the SCIM object, see {{scim-sdf-extension}}.

-- A IANA registry for defining additional SDF protocol mappings (in addition to the BLE and Zigbee provided in this document), see {{iana-prot-map}}.
+- An IANA registry for defining additional SDF protocol mappings (in addition to the BLE and Zigbee provided in this document), see {{iana-prot-map}}.

 # Conventions and Definitions